Final Project Overview

 Our goal for the decal was to give you all the power to build whatever you could think of - and now is the time to try doing so.
 Failure at first is unfortunately essentially inevitable, but we hope that throughout the journey you will be able to grow as both a developer and as a student.

 - Mentor Check in / Worksession: (Optional but highly recommended!)
-November 16, in Zoom during lecture time
+TBD

-You will be placed in a team of ~7 people with 1 month to brainstorm, create, and deliver a full stack project!
+You will be placed in a team of ~7 people with TBA month to brainstorm, create, and deliver a full stack project!
 Your project must include a design component, a frontend component, and a backend component.
 Every team will also be assigned mentors that will help guide you throughout this project and assist you with any questions that you or your team may have.
-This project is split into 3 phases and is due on December 2.
+This project is split into 3 phases and is due on April 24.
 You will submit on Gradescope and connect with your mentor after you are done with each phase.
-On December 2, every team will demo their project to their classmates and a panel of exciting people.
+On April 24/26, every team will demo their project to their classmates and a panel of exciting people.
 After the project is over, every team member will submit a peer evaluation form.

 Project idea and purpose should outline your project and why you are motivated to create it.
 You should also include which team members will be working on which element of your project.

 Features should outline what you are trying to implement in your project.
 Do you have some feature to share with your friends or view data from some API?
 That should all be included here.

 Tech stack should define which technologies you will be using to complete your project.
 The MERN stack is a common example: MongoDB, Express.js, React.js, and Node.js.
 Also include any APIs or extra libraries/frameworks you will be using to complete your project.
 Additionally, your project must include at least one of: a significant backend or a significant frontend portion.

 After you have completed these steps, submit your google doc on Gradescope.
 Feel free to ask your mentor to review your doc or for any guidance!